-h) SAM Code
+i) SAM Code

-This code is used to indicate the degree to which a course is occupational, and to assist in identifying course sequence in occupational programs.
-SAM codes should be determined with the help of your Dean and the Vice-President of Student Services
+This code is used to indicate the degree to which a course is occupational, and to assist in identifying a course sequence in occupational programs.
+All courses with a TOP Code with an are considered Career Technical Education (CTE) and require a SAM code that is occupational or apprenticeship.
+Courses with non-CTE TOP Codes must have the Non-Occupational SAM code selected.
+SAM codes should be determined with the help of your Dean and the Vice-President of Student Services.